In this exercise, you will create an internal load balancer for the fictional Contoso Ltd organization.

 Click Next.

-On the Create virtual networks blade, on the Security tab select the Enable Azure Bastion tickbox, then enter the information from the table below.
+On the Create virtual networks blade, on the Security tab Click Next.

 On the Create virtual networks blade, on the IP addresses tab: In the existing Address space section, under Subnets, select the default link.